Writing the manuscript

 novelibre starts your standard application for files with the .odt extension.
 Usually, the setting is made by LibreOffice or OpenOffice during installation.

-LibreOffice Writer screenshot: Note that the text boundaries are made visible here, which is highly recommended.
+The following picture shows a LibreOffice Writer screenshot.
+Note that the text boundaries are made visible here, which is highly recommended.

 Note